Melbourne Cup 2015 Odds & Betting

-The Melbourne Cup will be held on Tuesday November 4th 2014, at Flemington Racecourse in Melbourne.
+The Melbourne Cup is at 3pm on Tuesday, 3rd November 2015, at Flemington Racecourse in Melbourne.

 Melbourne Cup BBQ Facts